vanakenm/effinbot/README.md

 This is done using Rails and OAuth.
 It contains a barebone working OAuth & CommandsControlle which may be used for other Rails based bots.

-God willing, I'll make a blog post documenting the experience in the coming days - until then do whatever you want with it.
+~~God willing, I'll make a blog post documenting the experience in the coming days - until then do whatever you want with it.~~

+I did - check my blog post on [Medium](https://medium.com/@martinvanaken/building-an-effin-slack-bot-e49645872246)